SOGESOP/leetcode/README.md

-# leetcode
+# practice questions
-where i store all of the leetcode i have done
+where i store all of the leetcode and other questions i have done